Two separate conversations, same week.

 I want him to be more authentic.

+Authentic is a problematic word.
+Like many buzz words, we have over-used it until we’ve sucked the oxygen out of it.
+Let me translate.
+This is what, I believe, both CEOs were saying.
 I want him to be less polite, less cautious, play it less safe.
 I want to hear what he really thinks.

-During the same week, I hear two other CEOs address a group of senior stakeholders.
+The same week, I hear two other CEOs address a group of senior stakeholders.
 I experience both of them as authentic.

 They’re not slick.
 They avoid platitudes.
 When they speak I believe what they’re saying.